naredula-jana/Jiny-Kernel/README.md

 3. **For What purpose Jiny can be used?**

  In the Past, it was used for:
-  -  To model the page cache(MRU+LRU) suitable for hadoop like applications.
+  -  To model the page cache(MRU+LRU) suitable for hadoop like applications, The results was published in [pagecache optimization for hadoop @  opencirrus-2011](../master/doc/PageCache-Open-Cirrus.pdf).
   -  To model Host based filesystem(HFS): HFS is filesystem run in guest OS but does file i/o using the shared memory between the guest and host os.
 HFS does not need any block drivers, it communicated with block devices using the shared memory between guest and host OS.

  In the future, it can be used :
    - Running single apps like  JVM( tomcat or any java server), memcached  etc inside the Jiny vm as high priority app.
 Here the app will run much faster when compare to the same app in other vm's like freebsd or linux.
+Single app running in Jiny for some workloads can have superior performance when to compare to the same app on metal.
+Thin OS like JIny along with virtulization hardware can act like a performance enhancer for the apps on the metal.
   - Running multiple normal priority application like any traditional unix like systems with optimizations for vm.

-##Benchmarks:
+##Benchmark:
+**Overview:** An application execution time on the metal is compared with the same app wrapped using thin OS like Jiny and launched as vm.
+The single app running in Jiny vm outperforms by completing in 6 seconds when compare to the same running on the metal that took 44sec.
+The key reason for superior performance in Jiny os is, it accelerates the app by allowing  it to run in ring-0 so that the overhead of system calls and context switches are minimized.
+The protection of system from app malfunctioning is left to virtulization hardware.
+To run in Jiny vm, the app need to recompile without any changes using the modified c library.

-**Application(app) used for testing:** C application read and writes in to a /dev/null file repeatedly in a tight loop, this is a system call intensive application.
-[This app](../master/modules/test_file/test_file.c) is executed on the metal and inside the Jiny as High priority and normal priority  and inside the linux vm.
-The app as completed the tight loop very fast(6 sec) as high priority app in Jiny when compare to others(44 sec).
+**Application(app) used for testing:** A simple C application that read and writes in to a /dev/null file repeatedly in a tight loop is used, this is a system call intensive application.
+[The app](../master/modules/test_file/test_file.c) is executed in four environments on the metal, inside the Jiny as High priority, as normal priority inside Jiny  and inside the linux vm.

-####Time taken by the app to complete the tight loop in different environments:
+####Completion time of app in different environments:

 1. **case-1:** app as high priority inside Jiny vm:      6 sec
 2. **case-2:** same app on the metal(linux host): 44 sec